Blairnation/Blairnation/README.md

 # Hi there, I'm Tony Blair! 👋

-I'm a passionate Python and Django web developer with a strong foundation in object-oriented programming, data structures, and algorithms.
+I'm a passionate Python and Django software developer with a strong foundation in object-oriented programming, data structures, and algorithms.
 I'm currently pursuing a BSc in Computer Engineering at the University of Energy and Natural Resources, Sunyani, Ghana.

 ## 🚀 My Skills